 Are there people in your life who depend on you for everyday living expenses, medical care, retirement income, or their college tuition?
-If so, you may want to protect them financially if you pass away prematurely or suffer a career-ending injury.
+If so, you may want to protect them financially if you pass away prematurely (accidental death insurance) or suffer a career-ending injury (dismemberment insurance).

 Many people buy life insurance to make sure their family will have financial stability in their absence.
 While life insurance is a cost-effective tool for securing the future of your dependents, it is not the only one available.
 Accidental death and dismemberment (AD&D) insurance is also a worthwhile option to consider.

-What are the main differences between life insurance and AD&D insurance?
+What are the main differences between regular life insurance and accidental death and dismemberment insurance?
 More important, do you need both or just one?

 Keep reading to find out the answers.